DARcorporation/xrotor-python/README.md

 General
 -------
-This is a containerized, stripped down version of XROTOR.
+This is a stripped down version of XROTOR.
 All the modification, design, and graphical functionality has been removed.
 The only main menu options that are available in this stripped down version are:
 * OPER, which allows for the calculation of performance characteristics at given operating conditions;
 * BEND, which allows for the calculation of structural loads and deformations;